 The Early ACCESS program for children birth to age 3 provides evaluations to identify children with special needs.
 Children ages birth to 3 years old with special needs are connected to early intervention services.
 In addition, Early Childhood Special Education services are available for children ages 3 to 5 who are identified as needing special education services.

-Works with primary care providers who identify social/emotional or developmental concerns, family stressors, or caregiver depression during well child medical exams.
-If a condition is identified, the family is referred to a support specialist who provides care coordination.
+Works with primary care providers who identify social/emotional or developmental concerns, family stressors or caregiver depression during well child medical exams.
+If a condition is identified, the family is referred to a support specialist who provide care coordination.
 Specialists may provide referrals for developmental screening, mental health or behavioral health services, or other needs and will monitor the family's progress.

-Works with primary care providers who identify social/emotional or developmental concerns, family stressors, or caregiver depression during well child medical exams.
-If a condition is identified, the family is referred to a support specialist who provides care coordination.
+Works with primary care providers who identify social/emotional or developmental concerns, family stressors or caregiver depression during well child medical exams.
+If a condition is identified, the family is referred to a support specialist who provide care coordination.
 Specialists may provide referrals for developmental screening, mental health or behavioral health services, or other needs and will monitor the family's progress.

 Offers developmental screenings in all areas of development and specialized treatment for infants and young children.
 Also offers relationship-based treatment with the parent/caretaker and child.